"Pay may be one of the best communication and alignment tools available to Management"

 The right benefit "burden" varies by country.
 It also depends on the industry, your budget, amongst other variables.
 Bear in mind that some countries have more/less government-sponsored benefits, as well as mandatory, which also influence your cost.

 The concept of "Benefit" is not the same everywhere.
-For example, certain countries include allowances and working tools.
+For example, certain countries consider allowances and working tools as benefits.
 You may want to revisit your programs and costs through this lens.

-Let me offer a tip on cost savings: just by finding synergies and economies of scale (e.g. pooling vendors, fewer brokers, etc.) you could save a lot of money without compromising what employees value.
+Let me offer a tip on cost savings: just by finding synergies and economies of scale (e.g. pooling vendors, fewer brokers, etc.) you could save a lot of money without compromising benefits that employees value